Prevents blood clots.

 - You can be at higher risk for bleeding or clotting while taking Heparin compared to other anticoagulants.

-Risks and Warnings for HeparinSkip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for HeparinSkip risks section.
+Skip to common concerns section.

 - Higher risk if: